 No matter what airport they choose, most tourists will need a South Africa visa in order to enter the country.
 You can check the South Africa visa requirements and learn about the online South African visa.

-South Africa Travel Info: Security
+South Africa Travel Info: Safety

 You can read this guide about South Africa safety for a more complete list of safety travel advice.